-Patrick Frazee, Fiancé Of Missing Colorado Mom Kelsey Berreth, Arrested For Murder
+Patrick Frazee, Fiance Of Missing Colorado Mom Kelsey Berreth, Arrested For Murder

 — KRDO NewsChannel 13 (@KRDONC13) December 21, 2018

 One of the pickup trucks belonged to Frazee; it was seized over the weekend by investigators.
 The other may have belonged to Berreth herself.
-Frazee’s arrival and departure syncs up with his description of the timeline for the day, which could prove problematic to prosecutors.
+Frazee’s arrival and departure sync up with his description of the timeline for the day, which could prove problematic to prosecutors.

 However, it seems that there’s a wealth of evidence that has been uncovered at Berreth’s home.
-Investigators also issued a search warrant for Frazee’s 35-acre ranch, in addition to his truck.
-Cadaver dogs and back hoes were utilized in the search of Frazee’s property.
+Investigators also issued a search warrant for Frazee’s 35-acre ranch in addition to his truck.
+Cadaver dogs and backhoes were utilized in the search of Frazee’s property.

-For his part, Frazee insists that he and Berreth had an overall good relationship — a fact his attorney has repeatedly stated in the press and to the media.
+For his part, Frazee insists that he and Berreth had an overall good relationship — a fact his attorney has repeatedly stated in the press.

 “Like most relationships, it has ups and downs but for the most part it’s a good relationship,” Loew told Inside Edition, regarding his client’s involvement with the missing person.